 South Texas Health System McAllen

-South Texas Health System (STHS) McAllen's Emergency Department is designated a Level II Trauma Center by the Texas Department of State Health Services and the American College of Surgeons – Committee on Trauma, which means we provide life-saving procedures for those who are in immediate danger — arranging for essential specialty treatment within the hospital as well as working in cooperation with other trauma centers.
-STHS McAllen is the first Level II Trauma Center and only ACS Verified Level II Trauma Center in Hidalgo County.
+South Texas Health System (STHS) McAllen is designated a Level 1 Trauma Center by the Texas Department of State Health Services and the American College of Surgeons (ACS) Committee on Trauma, which means we provide life-saving procedures for those who are in immediate danger — arranging for essential specialty treatment within the hospital as well as working in cooperation with other trauma centers.

 Recovery for Trauma Survivors and Caregivers